 - 1. Ensure that the system, patch, kernel and other requirements are met.
 These are listed in the Oracle Fusion Middleware Installation Guide for Oracle Identity Management manual in the Oracle Fusion Middleware documentation library for the platform and version you are using. - 2.
+If you plan on provisioning the Instance Home or the Managed Server domain directory on shared storage, ensure that the appropriate shared storage volumes are mounted on IDMHOST1 as described in Section 2.4, "Shared Storage and Recommended Directory Structure."

-Ensure that port 7006 is not in use by any service on the computer by issuing these commands for the operating system you are using.
+3. Ensure that port 7006 is not in use by any service on the computer by issuing these commands for the operating system you are using.
 If a port is not in use, no output is returned from the command.